Guin-Kiwi/EasyPass/README.md

 - Requirements:

 At least one lowercase letter

 At least one uppercase letter

 At least one special character

-The password must not contain spaces (a client ICT system restriction).
+The password must not contain spaces

-The password must be at least 8 characters long.
+The password must be at least 8 characters long

 If the password is invalid, display a bullet-point report showing what needs to be changed.

 	else: